crane-cloud/documentation/cranecloud/docs/projects/projects.md

     ![](../img/singularProject.png)

-2. Once inside the project,click on the settings icon on the bottom left corner of the page.
+2. Once inside the project,an apps page appears similar to that one below.

     ![](../img/apps_page.png)

-3. On clicking the icon, a page appears similar to the one below.
+3. On the apps page, click on the settings icon on the bottom left corner of the page.

     ![](../img/settings_icon.png)